yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Tasks to complete:

 1. Provision a new Cosmos DB account in the same region and Resource Group as your other services.
-Use the name 'contosoeventsdocdb-SUFFIX'.
+Use the name 'contosoeventsdocdb-SUFFIX'

-2. Add a database with ID 'TicketManager'.
+2. Add a database with ID 'TicketManager'

-3. Add two collections named 'Orders' and 'Events'.
+3. Add two collections named 'Orders' and 'Events'

 #### Exit criteria:

--  You will be able to see the two collections in the new database.
+-  You will be able to see the two collections in the new database

 ## Exercise 2: Placing ticket orders